guidokessels/wh-underworlds/docs/cards/ferocious-charge.md

 ![Ferocious Charge](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2018/02/119_ENG.png)

-Score this immediately if a friendly fighter takes an enemy figther out of action with a Charge action
+Score this immediately if a friendly fighter takes an enemy fighter out of action with a Charge action

 Type: Objective